 - A sandbox to allow developers to securely test their bots and validate the user experience

-- Mavenir’s partner ecosystem, which provides access to 3rd party enablers to further enhance the user experience and enable conversational commerce
+- Mavenir’s partner ecosystem, which provides access to 3rd party enablers to further enhance the user experience and enables conversational commerce

 - Our strategic partnership with Syniverse, which delivers access to global interconnectivity, financial clearing and settlement functionality, brand and chatbot vetting mechanisms, ENUM resolution, and aggregation capabilities